OlleMattsson/yijing/src/static/iching.md

 <a name="40"></a>
 40. Hsieh / Deliverance

-above CHêN THE AROUSING, THUNDER below K'AN THE ABYSMAL, WATER
+above CHÃªN THE AROUSING, THUNDER below K'AN THE ABYSMAL, WATER

 Here the movement goes out of the sphere of danger.
 The obstacle has